Jobs & Opportunities

 Workforce Opportunities

 ODOT is dedicated to developing a diverse workforce and expanding economic opportunity through the I-5 Rose Quarter Improvement Project.
-We are reshaping the way we do business - as we take a value-based approach to contracting, active community engagement and minority-owned Disadvantaged Business Enterprise (DBE) participation goals.
+We are reshaping the way we do business - as we take a value-based approach to contracting, active community engagement and workforce participation goals.

-The goals and strategies outlined in our Diversity and Subcontracting Plan are designed to help develop, mentor, expand expertise and build the capacity of DBEs, as well as to promote workforce development and economic opportunities for historically underrepresented populations.
+The goals and strategies outlined in our Diversity and Subcontracting Plan are designed to help develop, mentor, expand expertise and build the capacity of small businesses, as well as to promote workforce development and economic opportunities for our communities.

 Project Workforce Goals